netguru/smarthome/README.md

  - scripts that install SSS as service on Raspberry Pi

 ## Contribution
 All contributions are welcome.
-Please contact me at pawel.bochenski@netguru.pl for futher details.
+Please contact me at pawel.bochenski@netguru.pl for futher details or open issues with bugs and suggestions.